Airway and Aspiration Center for Children

 - Pediatric Gastroenterology

 - Pediatric Surgery

 The Airway and Aspiration Center for Children focuses on the treatment of children with complex aerodigestive problems including chronic tracheostomy dependence, congenital laryngeal anomalies, airway stenosis and other obstructive etiologies, airway hemangiomas and other vascular malformations of the aerodigestive tract, diagnosis and treatment of aspiration, sialorrhea, complex chronic cough, and complex sleep/upper airway issues.

 Educating Our Patients

 The faculty of the Airway and Aspiration Center for Children educate patients, families, and healthcare professionals in a variety of ways.
-Sharon Kelly Brown, RN, and the MUSC Children's Hospital team of physicians and speech pathologists provide inpatient education for children who are tracheostomy dependent and their families.
+Sharon Kelly Brown, RN, and the MUSC Children's Health team of physicians and speech pathologists provide inpatient education for children who are tracheostomy dependent and their families.